Foxconn agrees to buy Sharp after slashing original offer

 Highlighting Sharp's dire finances, the ailing display maker estimated an operating loss of around 170 billion yen for the year through Thursday in contrast to its earlier profit forecast of 10 billion yen.

-Sharp and other Japanese electronics firms have struggled against more nimble Asian rivals, with brands that were once synonymous with cutting-edge technology, such as Sony Corp (6758.T), losing their cachet among global consumers.
+Sharp and other Japanese electronics firms have struggled against more nimble Asian rivals, with brands that were once synonymous with cutting-edge technology, such as Sony Corp, losing their cachet among global consumers.

 Industry analysts trace Sharp's decline back to a decade ago, when the company began spending hundreds of billions of yen to expand LCD manufacturing facilities.
 It then failed to innovate enough, lost ground to LCD rivals and was unable to engineer a turnaround despite two bank-led bailouts since 2012.